crycode-de/node-radiohead-serial/README.md

 start(onRecvCallback:(err:Error, from:number, length:number, data:Buffer)=>void):void;
 ```
 Starts the asynchronous worker for receiving and sending messages through the RadioHead network.
-If the worker already active, an error is thrown.
+If the worker is already active, an error is thrown.
-Before start is called, no messages an be received or send.
+Before start is called, no messages can be received or send.

 * `onRecvCallback` - Callback function, which is called on every received message.
 The callback takes the following arguments:
     * `err` - A possible occurred error if something went wrong.